-Microsoft is on track to release Windows 10 21H1 for compatible devices in spring 2021, but it won’t be a major update.
+Microsoft is on track to release Windows 10 21H1 (May 2021 Update) for compatible devices in spring 2021, but it won’t be a major update.
 Instead, it will be a minor rollout.

 In previous rollouts, we have seen the operating system receiving two types of feature updates each year, including a major update with features and improvements during the spring and then a minor update with fixes and small changes during the fall.
 However, with version 21H1, the first update will be minor, and the second update will be major.

 Also, since Windows 10 21H1 is based on version 20H2 (October 2020 Update), the software and hardware requirements won’t change.
-This means that devices running version 20H2 will be compatible with version 21H1, and apps and drivers designed for version 2004 will be compatible with version 21H1.
+This means that devices running version 20H2 will be compatible with the May 2021 Update, and apps and drivers designed for version 2004 will be compatible with version 21H1.

 Windows 10 21H1 new features